-I know.
 As a mom and a nurse, you don’t need me to tell you that you have a lot on your plate.
-Pressure is higher than ever, and the stress of twelve-hour shifts can really begin to take its toll on your physical and mental health.
+The pressure is higher than ever, and the stress of twelve-hour shifts can really begin to take its toll on your physical and mental health.
 That’s why, even as the world puts greater demands on our attention, it’s more important than ever to take care of yourself in little ways.
-Learn the best ways nurses can relax after a shift.

 The human brain is wired for routine.
 We see this in the way we form habits and the way our circadian rhythm makes us tired at the same time every night.
 So if you find it difficult to unwind after shifts, starting a post-shift relaxation ritual may help trick your brain into calming down.
 For example, if after every shift you make it a point to do two or three relaxing things, such as go for a jog and then take a shower, relaxing will become more habitual.

 Create a Space in Your Home

 If coming home means messes to clean up and tasks to complete, decompressing after a shift isn’t as easy it could be.
 Creating a dedicated spot in your home for relaxing can help you get to the place where you can unwind.
 It can be as simple as putting things in a bedroom or office that calm you, like your favorite candles, a scent diffuser, or a massage chair.
 Whatever your “spot” looks like, try to keep work out of it so your brain only associates it with relaxation.

 No matter how long you’ve been in this career, the things that you see from day to day can be wearying.
 It’s important to take even a few minutes to process what happened at the end of a shift in order to deal with the emotions they may have caused.
 For some, this may mean meditation or journaling; for others, this may mean talking about the events of the day with a friend or loved one.

 Unplug From Work